delmic/odemis/doc/develop/base-api.rst

     Initialise the component.
     Depending on the implementation, it might require children or not.
-    It can even create its own children and provide them via the :py:attr:`children` attribute.
+    It can even create its own children (what is called "creation by delegation") and provide them via the :py:attr:`children` attribute.

     :param str name: name of the component
     :param parent: Parent of the component
     :type parent: Component or None
     :param children: Children of the component.
 The string corresponds to the role that the children plays for the component and exact meaning is implementation dependent.
+If the value is a Component, it means the child has already been created, and it is just a child in the logical tree of components.
+If the value is a dict (\*\*kwargs), then it means it is expected that the component create the child, with the given arguments.
-    :type children: dict str → Component
+    :type children: dict str → (Component or \*\*kwargs)

     .. py:method:: terminate()